 Conservation and Research Actions Proposed

 Study its ecology and continue to monitor its population size (L. Bennun in litt.
 1999).
 This will allow for clearer estimates of the species's population trend and, if a severe decline is confirmed, research should be carried out into the possible causes.
 Continue to develop the outreach programme to local communities, in particular to promote the benefits of conserving the remaining forests (Brooks 1997, L. Bennun in litt.
 1999).
 Draw up management plans based on the results of the ongoing ecological surveys, in close conjunction with the Forest Department and local communities (Brooks 1997, L. Bennun in litt.
 1999).
 Remove non-native trees from within indigenous forest and restore biological connectivity between forest fragments by planting corridors of indigenous trees in the agricultural matrix (Brooks 1997, L. Bennun in litt.
 1999, L. Borghesio in litt.
 2016).
 Continue sustainable forest-use schemes based on ecotourism and the harvest of forest products (Brooks 1997, L. Bennun in litt.
 1999).
-Estimate the species's population trend and, if a severe decline is confirmed, carry out research into the possible causes.
 Evaluate the possibility of strengthening the very small Chawia population with translocated individuals (L. Borghesio in litt.
 2012).
 Protect the currently ungazetted Msidunyi forest (L. Borghesio in litt.
 2012).
 Investigate the potential and impact of hybridization with A. thoracica.
 Develop a sustainable forest management plan and clarify the responsibilities of the different organisations that own and manage the different remaining patches of cloud forest (Teucher et al. 2020).

 11-12 cm.
 Medium-sized, arboreal warbler.
 Sooty-grey upperparts, with darker wings and tail.
 Black throat and breast.
 White to off-white belly and vent.
 Silvery-white eyes.
 Voice Repeated call pilllipp pillipp, similar to Bar-throated Apalis (A. thoracica).
 Hints Easily found in forest patches in Taita Hills, Kenya.